MGreif/PCILeech_DMA_Proxy/README.md

 ### ProxyLoader

 Sometimes you need to have the DLL injected at the very beginning.
 You can do this yourself by starting the target process as suspended and injecting your DLL yourself.
-But i wanted a [ProxyChains](https://github.com/haad/proxychains) like user experience for it so i decided to write a generic one.
+But I wanted a [ProxyChains](https://github.com/haad/proxychains) like user experience for it so I decided to write a generic one.
 Currently it uses `CreateRemoteThreadEx` to remote execute and `LoadLibraryA` to load the module.
 But it also contains logic for thread hijacking (did not work on my machine due to CFG).

 #### Usage:

-- `ProxyLoader.exe <aboslute-path-to-proxy-dll> <absoluet-path-program> [...args]`
+- `ProxyLoader.exe <aboslute-path-to-proxy-dll> <absolute-path-program> [...args]`

 ### SampleMemoryReader